yanchao-du/checkup/openspec/changes/collaborative-drafts/IMPLEMENTATION_PROGRESS.md

 **For Draft Submissions**:
 - ✅ Existing: "Save as Draft"
-- ➕ NEW: "Assign to Doctor" (for nurses)
+- ✅ NEW: "Assign to Doctor" (for nurses)
-- ➕ NEW: "Assign to Nurse" (for doctors)
+- ✅ NEW: "Assign to Nurse" (for doctors)
 - ✅ Existing: "Route for Approval" (for nurses - existing workflow)
 - ✅ Existing: "Submit to Agency" (for doctors - existing workflow)

 **For In Progress Submissions** (when user is assigned):
-- ➕ NEW: "Save Changes" (keep status as in_progress)
+- ✅ NEW: "Save as Draft" (keep status as in_progress)
-- ➕ NEW: "Assign to Doctor" (reassign)
+- ✅ NEW: "Assign to Doctor" (reassign)
-- ➕ NEW: "Assign to Nurse" (reassign)
+- ✅ NEW: "Assign to Nurse" (reassign)
 - ➕ NEW: "Submit to Agency" (doctors only - uses submitCollaborativeDraft)

 **Implementation**:
-- Add state for showing AssignmentDialog
+- ✅ Add state for showing AssignmentDialog
-- Add handlers for assignment actions
+- ✅ Add handlers for assignment actions
-- Update button visibility logic
+- ✅ Update button visibility logic
-- Call appropriate API endpoints
+- ✅ Call appropriate API endpoints
+- ✅ Track submission status (draft/in_progress)
+- ✅ Import and integrate AssignmentDialog component
+- ✅ Navigate to "Assigned to Me" after assignment

+**Changes Made**:
+- ✅ Added `showAssignmentDialog` and `currentSubmission` state
+- ✅ Added `submissionStatus` state to track current status
+- ✅ Added `handleAssign()` - saves draft, reloads submission, opens dialog
+- ✅ Added `handleAssignmentComplete()` - closes dialog and navigates to /assigned-to-me
+- ✅ Updated `loadSubmission()` to set `currentSubmission` and `submissionStatus`
+- ✅ Added "Assign to Doctor/Nurse" button visible for draft and in_progress
+- ✅ Added AssignmentDialog component at bottom of form
+- ✅ Imported UserPlus icon from lucide-react

 ---